AI assistant — not human

 Impact: 50-80% refresh improvement

-Without governance, semantic model sprawl is inevitable.
-Organizations end up with dozens of competing models producing different numbers for the same metrics.
-EPC Group implements a three-tier governance framework for every enterprise deployment.
+Without proper governance, semantic model sprawl can happen.
+Organizations might create several competing models that yield different results for the same metrics.
+To address this issue, EPC Group uses a three-tier governance framework for each enterprise deployment.

 Exploratory